Discerning Teachers

 In 2 Peter we are strongly warned against false teachers and false prophets.
 In 2 Peter 2:3(A) Peter tells us this, "By covetousness they will exploit you with deceptive words;".
 The thing that drives these false teachers and prophets is greed.
 Greed for money and greed for power.
 Discerning teachers is critical so we are not lured away by their false teachings.

-In Hebrews 5: 12-14 we are told to desire "solid food" not "milk".
+In Hebrews 5:12-14 we are told to desire "solid food" not "milk."
 A mature Christian should be ready to understand and teach at a deeper level (solid food) than one who has just come to know the Lord (milk).
 The mature Christian has used their senses to understand and "read" good and evil.

 " Be diligent to present yourself approved to God, a worker who does not need to be ashamed, rightly dividing the word of truth."

 Diligence requires work, we are called unashamed workers, we are people who study and act rightly because of our efforts to present ourselves approved.
-We are workers for the Lord who above all seek His approval.
-People who can rightly divide the word of truth can be discerning people.
-They can be people who hear the word of God and understand it.
+We work diligently to be approved by the Lord.
+As such people, we can rightly divide the word of truth and be discerning.
+We can be people who hear the word of God and understand it.

+James 3:13-18 helps us to discern good from evil works.
 In this passage we are told some important things.
-If we have wisdom then
+If we have wisdom then:

-1. Our works should be done with wise meekness.
+Our works should be done with wise meekness.

-2. Our wisdom should be pure, peaceable, gentle, willing to yield, merciful, and fruitful.
+Our wisdom should be pure, peaceable, gentle, willing to yield, merciful, and fruitful.

-3. Our wisdom should not show favoritism or be hypocritical.
+Our wisdom should not show favoritism or be hypocritical.

-4. We should sow peace by making peace which, in turn, yields righteousness.
+We should sow peace by making peace which, in turn, yields righteousness.

-1. Our works will be done out of a place of envy, self-seeking, boastfulness, even lying against truth.
+But if we are not wise and understanding, then our works will be done from a place of envy, self-seeking, boastfulness, even lying against truth.
 If this is our motivation then it comes from an earthly, demonic force that causes confusion and evil.
+The gift of wisdom helps us to discern what is our motivation and the motivations of others.

 We need to hold to sound Biblical teachings and avoid pointless bickering over small, less important details.
 We do this by being able to discern.
 That discernment will come as we study and pray and are motivated by our desire to please our Heavenly Father in all things.